tobiasbriones/blog/philosophy/everything-is-relative/index.md

 basis.
 Absolute systems are easier to understand but are inherently wrong.
 Relativity is for true intellectuals as you can see.

+#### Universities are External Systems

+A university force you to be the way they are and learn what they want, instead of being like *you* are and learning what *you* want, so universities are indoctrination because in the end they're nothing else but bureaucracy so alumni usually ends up knowing nothing or being like the PhD in computer science who thought that real life was about "making a unicorn company to become rich and save the world", "being an MBA", and "play Minecraft".

+Software engineering or even worse, *newer careers* like data science are not available at universities as they're reluctant to adapt to change (they're stupid literally), so you're enforced to take an awful outdated career to move on, and you have to take all the ~60 (~110 in my case) classes whether they make sense or not at all, until then, "you'll be someone in this life".
+In other words, universities are huge monoliths, they're absolutists, and a stupid monopoly.

+Going back to [Absolutist are Stupid](#absolutists-are-stupid) we can see that for example, universities put you a career plan you have to marry for life, so all possible outcomes of software engineering end up like "systems engineering" which was my case.
+Their "systems engineering" is nothing but a stereotype and a monolith with:

+- Fundamentals (calculus, physics, etc.)
+- Programming
+- Accountability/Bureaucracy/Taxes/Business-Admin
+- System Admin
+- Networking
+- Databases
+- Electronics/Electrical-Engineering
+- AI
+- Security
+- Whatever that gets stuff done

+The accountability item is absurd, I've never seen that in another curriculum, and the reason why they push you so much off-topic garbage is because the government and traditional absolutist companies like banks *need* employees, so *universities or absolutists build employees* or labourers, but not real professionals.
+So much garbage there when they struggle a lot to teach HTML and CSS to bottom students (most of them) of final year, and I've had to have the same substandard or third-world treatment that ordinary students also have because *universities are absolutist*.

+That's another way of seeing how *inheritance is plain wrong*.
+They don't care if you do things right, they see you as a peon to sell more off-topic workarounds, and ordinary students are the majority so universities or schools only work for them, but do not work if you're different from the ordinary peon.
+Hence, the traditional education system is another workaround to "get stuff done".

+Even though I was massively successful at that traditional system, is not because I was ordinary and studied mechanically, but because I let my self-study be the implication of my good grades.
+I have self-study (homogeneous, auto-study) and the implications are the good grades, but not the other way around.

+As a fun fact, I've had the *absolute* best grades at university at both majors (math and engineering) and I have the diplomas over there.
+I've been the absolute best for many times from primary school to university, but now *I'm relativist* so being "the best" now means something different, I'm the best of myself (homogeneous) whilst absolutists teach you to be the best on top of others (heterogeneous).

+I clearly, state that universities are heterogeneous: you're an inferior student and then you "become" an engineer/doctor/etc. Needless to say, that paradigm must not exist and must be replaced by a better system that is homogeneous and modular:

+- You're a professional since day one from zero (literally) to any level you want to get, so there's no heterogeneity between "student" and "engineer"/"doctor"/etc. Bad doctors also have degrees, but in the end you choose them wisely from their practice and trajectory, and not by their degrees.

+- You study or take courses you like, so the system is modular, and instead of being a student who first has to "learn" and hold ~60 classes at once for life (they actually forget all of them anyway) and then "become" an "engineer"/"doctor"/etc. you can just interoperate or "compile yourself" to build up your experience and apply your *current* skills as a professional at some level of experience.

+The university monolith *fragments* you into two stages: a "learning" stage (you're useless) and a "professional" stage (you have a degree on hand) but that's nonsense.
+Modern computing is *concurrent* and that's how my brain works too.
+I can solve logical problems in my mind like improving this article while
+I'm at work or exam then I know what I have to do when I have the free time to realize it, and I can achieve being unbiased on my concurrent thoughts.

+Why wait for 5 years to have a first job and stop being a dirty student who can't have a job before (in your domain), can't be happy because you have to be a "good" student, and get by with a miserable amount of money as a "student".

+Ordinary knowledge tells you that you have to go to university.
+But it doesn't tell you the reason why, I'll tell you here: because universities are intellectual monopolies, you're a professional or "someone in this life" only if you go to universities, but they don't even have the talent, I mean, private sector is the one that develops the world while universities are searching for funds for nonsense "researches" since that is what tell sell, they sell copyright, whilst in contrast, I create quality content for free and a with a permissive license.
+Universities don't follow my example ( leading by example) because they're business even if they're public.

+Universities don't even scale because that monopoly physically runs out of space or room pretty soon, so you need to be elite to even go to an ordinary university.

+So they make you think or indoctrinate you that universities are mandatory whilst they're just another option you can take, *they are external systems*, and you have to be careful in *not falling into the scam of absolutists* as they brainwash you to buy their workarounds or problems on top of problems (hence the OOP `ProblemFactory`, see how `*Factory` is boilerplate, so it's wrong to follow that paradigm, it's more biased to absolutism).

+Universities win when you graduate because they sell "professionals" but that's not the case most of the time.
+A university can validate your studies, but you can be a bottom engineer in real life, since universities are external systems that do not know you but only emit *generic judgements*.
+They don't even know about a particular profession as they have many careers and are not focused on one.

+I set the example of MIT which is the "Institute of Technology" so it makes sense to study at MIT and be good at, and they also share free content.
+I used to watch the MIT videos when I was in Calculus I, etc., so I was into a third-world university with bottom standards for scientific careers, but I was already an expert at myself, and *I knew* that I had to act like that to obtain a better result for myself, that is, no one told me what I had to do, I just "compile myself", I'm homogeneous or pure.

+When you need someone else then you take the good (e.g. MIT videos) to keep flattened or scale horizontally, so we have functional programming, a homogeneous system that is a cohesive whole.

 ## Final Thought

 Einstein was a genius to have figured it out against what ordinary people were